HyunwooYou/Social-Scheduler/README.md

 * Deployment instructions

 We developed the server and client parts using different frameworks.
 Social-Scheduler is a server and Social-Sheduler-Client is a client.
 The part I developed is the server part.

+Click WiKi for a more detailed project description